skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 > however libweston did not give enough control to merit the simpler codebase
 > that would result from using it.
 Something similar could be done today by
 > building on top of wlroots.
 I'm aware of wltrunk which, while not trying to be
-> a plugin-based library per-say, is trying to provide a more
+> a plugin-based library per se, is trying to provide a more
 > works-out-of-the-box experience similar to libweston or wlc.

 swc I don't know much about.
 It did not have an X11 backend which made